Outline your Novel Fast, Easily and Well with this Simple Story Template

 And that’s fine to start with.
 It’s actually good.

 Taking one subplot above as example, Charlotte wants security through marriage to Mr Collins.
 Lizzy, however, rejects her friend’s rationale.
 Charlotte’s marriage reaffirms Lizzy’s romantic values and, crucially, also throws her in Mr Darcy’s way again later in the book.
-Nothing should be superfluous – and planning like this at the outset helps you be sure everything you write is significant.

 In fact, here are two rules that you should obey religiously: